16 min read

 What are you moving?

-Are you looking to find your new home in South Africa's Friendliest City, a.k.a Port Elizabeth?
+Are you looking to find your new home in South Africa's Friendliest City (a.k.a Gqebertha, Port Elizabeth's new name)?
 Well, you’re not the only one.
-Port Elizabeth has become the favourite spot for South Africans searching for the perfect balance between city life and the charm of a peaceful small town.
+PE has become the favourite spot for South Africans searching for the perfect balance between city life and the charm of a peaceful small town.

-With the beautiful beaches in your backyard, the staggering nature as your backdrop and the low cost of city living — what more do you need?
-You might as well call the best moving company already!
+With the beautiful beaches in your backyard, the staggering nature as your backdrop and the low cost of city living—what more do you need?
+You might as well call the best Port Elizabeth moving company already.

-Here’s our complete guide with everything you need to know about moving to and living in Port Elizabeth.
+Here’s our complete guide with everything you need to know about the best areas to live and move to in Port Elizabeth.

 Gqueberha has proven to be a difficult name for non-isiXhosa speakers to pronounce, mostly because of the click sound found at the beginning with the ‘q’.
 But once you’ve got the click down, it’s actually quite simple.